How Many Mock Interviews Do You Need? Until They're Boring.

 Why Pressure Kills Working Memory

-Anxiety reduces it.
-Specifically, anxiety impairs the central executive, the part of working memory responsible for filtering irrelevant information.
+Anxiety impairs the central executive, the part of working memory that filters irrelevant information.
 When you're anxious, intrusive thoughts leak through.
 "I should already know this."
 "They can tell I'm struggling."
 "I'm running out of time."
 Those thoughts are not free.
-Each one is a chunk, competing with the chunks you need for the algorithm.
+Each one occupies a slot that should be holding loop bounds or pointer state.
+Research in Frontiers in Psychology confirms the mechanism: anxiety reliably degrades working memory, with the largest hit on tasks that need sustained attention.
+A coding interview is exactly that kind of task.

 When narrating your reasoning is a habit, you narrate and think at the same time, at zero marginal cost.
 When it isn't, narrating crowds out thinking.
 You have to choose between explaining yourself and solving the problem, you instinctively choose the problem, you look uncommunicative, and the anxiety compounds.
-Then you start internally monologuing about looking uncommunicative, which uses even more chunks.
+Then you start internally monologuing about looking uncommunicative, which uses even more slots.
 It's a beautiful spiral.

 Repetition Rewires the Response